$BKT$ transitions in classical and quantum long-range systems: Vortex gas representation of the action

-Let us now derive the vortex gas representation of the action \eqref{action}, starting from the decomposition of Eq.\,\eqref{decompos}.
+We discuss in this Appendix the vortex gas representation of the action \eqref{action}, starting from the decomposition of Eq.\,\eqref{decompos}.
 At first let us notice how, from the definition of $\theta_0$, $\theta_{\rm top}$ we get a local condition of the form